Berkeley-gov/body-mass-index-Client/README.md

 The BMI API allows for CRUD operations on user accounts and their BMIs.

 ## Project Aim
-The goal of the project was to create a simple web application that allows users to create an account to track and calculate their body mass index.
+The goal of the project was to create a single page web application that allows users to calculate their body mass index.

 ## Summary
 The Body Mass Index Calculator application uses the BMI API, a modern RESTful API linked to an extensive database containing basic user account information.
 The API allows for CRUD operations on user accounts and their body mass index.